carrot-garden/carrot-log/carrot-log4j-aws-sns/readme.md

 * uses decoupled dependencies (maven scope provided)

-* reads amazon credentials from external file
+* reads amazon credentials from URL, classpath or external file

+* sets AWS region for topic (defaults to US-EAST-1)

 * does not try to create topics on demand (security requirement)